Buick LaCrosse: Second generation (2010)

 Launched at the 2009 North American International Auto Show in Detroit, Michigan, the second-generation Buick LaCrosse was completely redesigned, becoming Buick's flagship sedan.

 The exterior used faux vents and a falling swage line, marketed respectively as VentiPorts and Sweepspears—and making reference to styling elements Buick had incorporated in various forms since introducing them in 1949.

 The second-generation used a long-wheelbase (LWB) variant of the Epsilon II platform, shared with the Opel Insignia, 2010–2012 Saab 9-5, and the Cadillac XTS.
 The design was based on 2008 Buick Invicta concept, and replaces both the Chinese and North American models.
 The final design work was carried out at the GM design center in Warren, Michigan.

 The LaCrosse was marketed in Mexico starting in 2010, as the Buick brand returned to the country after 13 years.

-Profile of a 2nd generation Buick LaCrosse, showing Buick's re-introduced, trademark sweep-spear design.
+Profile of a 2nd generation Buick LaCrosse, showing Buick's reintroduced, trademark sweep-spear design.

 Door panel in 2nd generation Buick LaCrosse with faux leather door cover.

 Revised Buick waterfall grille on 2nd generation LaCrosse.

 Front of a 2nd generation Buick LaCrosse, showing re-introduced VentiPorts.